app-generator/django-material-dashboard/README.md

 ### [Material Dashboard](https://www.creative-tim.com/product/material-dashboard?ref=appseed)

-*8[Material Dashboard](https://www.creative-tim.com/product/material-dashboard?ref=appseed)** is a free Material Bootstrap 4 Admin with a fresh, new design inspired by Google's Material Design.
+**[Material Dashboard](https://www.creative-tim.com/product/material-dashboard?ref=appseed)** is a free Material Bootstrap 4 Admin with a fresh, new design inspired by Google's Material Design.
 Material Dashboard was built over the popular Bootstrap 4 framework and it comes with a couple of third-party plugins redesigned to fit in with the rest of the elements - provided by **Creative-Tim**.

 <br />